magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/extensibility-framework/index.md

 When the framework builds your project, it generates code that calls your intercept function when the project runs the Target code.

 The function signature for an intercept function depends on the tapped Target.
-In the previous Page Builder example, the intercept function signature when you tap the `richContentRenderers` target is a function that receives a list object that let you add custom rendering strategies.
+In the Page Builder example, the intercept function signature when you tap the `richContentRenderers` target is a function that receives a list object, which lets you add custom rendering strategies.
-Other Targets may require your intercept function to return a modified value, use an object with a specific API, or provide a configuration.
+Other Targets may require you to return a modified value, use an object with a specific API, or provide a configuration.

 Read the reference API on this site or in doc blocks in the source code to learn about the intercept function signatures for each Target.

-## Declare files
+## Writing intercept and declare files

+When writing intercept and declare files, keep in mind the following requirements:

+- Both files must export a function that accepts a TargetProvider object as a parameter.
+- Both files are CommonJS modules that run in Node.
+- You can create these files anywhere in your project, but you must specify their paths in your `package.json` file.

+As shown in the previous examples, a common practice when authoring these files involve assigning the TargetProvider object to a `targets` variable.

 ## Extendible packages in PWA Studio